equinor/ert/docs/rst/manual/keywords/index.rst

 	The OBS_CONFIG key should point to a file defining observations and associated uncertainties.
-The file should be in plain text and formatted according to the guidelines given in Creating an observation file for use with enkf.
+The file should be in plain text and formatted according to the guidelines given in Creating an observation file for use with ERT.

 	*Example:*